 One point off for Morgred.
 His plan wasn’t good, and he gave up really easily in the end.
 Sue and Eddie weren’t the most distinct characters, but I was so absorbed in what was happening around them I didn’t care.
 That’s one of the advantages of having thin characterizations.
 I was there in London with them, only it was a lot more fun for me.

-Torcher chambers in ancient castles, time-traveling giant man who wants to murder you, and completely losing all of your memories.
+Torcher chambers in ancient castles, a time-traveling giant man who wants to murder you, and completely lose all of your memories.
 This book checks a whole lot of boxes.

 TV Adaptation – Bullet Review